 They do not take responsibility for their own actions unless it’s something good.
-Therefore they project their faults onto you.
-As they don’t have a cognitive reflection, they can not look back and see any part they played in their problems, to them it truly is always someone else’s fault as to why they can not have their own way, or why life isn’t working out for them.
-If you catch them cheating, remember it’s their fault for not committing to you, but they will turn it around to why you were at fault, and a lot of us do forgive them and try again, due to the manipulation and self-doubt the narcissist has used over a prolonged period of time.
-They will also use triangulation to divide and conquer people, and they will guilt trip to confuse and get you to break down your boundaries and to conform The there rules.
+Therefore they Project their faults onto you.
+As they don’t have a cognitive reflection, they can not look back and see any part they played in their problems; to them, to a narcissist, it truly is always someone else’s fault as to why they can not have their own way or why life isn’t working out for them.
+If you catch them cheating, remember it’s their choice, their fault for not committing to you, but they will turn it around to why you were at fault.
+Many of us do forgive them and try again due to the manipulation and self-doubt the narcissist has used over a prolonged period of time.
+They will also use Triangulation.
+To divide and conquer people, and they will guilt trip to confuse and get you to break down your boundaries and to conform The their rules.

 “You weren’t there for me.”

-They want attention, and they don’t want you putting anything or anyone, before them, when you do, you may get the sulks, the rage, the silent treatments, the pity plays.
-Remember to ask yourself, are your values, opinions, boundaries and standards are they being respected?
-Good people don’t have to agree, yet they can recognise and respect each other’s.
+They want attention, they don’t want you putting anything or anyone before them; when you do, you may get the sulks, the rage, the Silent Treatments, the pity plays.
+Remember to ask yourself, what are your values, opinions, boundaries and standards?
+Are they being respected?
+Genuine people don’t have to agree, yet they can recognise and respect each other.
 If you were with a narcissist, did you lose yourself?
 If you’re wondering if the person you are or were with is a narcissist.
 Ask yourself, have you got to keep changing your beliefs, and who you are, what you like to do to suit them?
-A relationship is about give and sometimes take 50/50 others 10/90 then 90/10 back to 50/5O depending what each one is going through at any given time if you’re doing all the giving and they are doing all the taking, its time to walk away if you’ve left it’s time for no contact.
+A relationship is about to give and sometimes take 50/50 others 10/90 then 90/10 back to 50/5O depending on what each one is going through at any given time; if you’re doing all the giving and they are doing all the taking, its time to walk away if you’ve left it’s time for no contact.

 “I need you to help me.”

 They do this for fear of their true selves coming out to all those around them.
-I do believe it’s possible for anyone to change, from all the information I’ve studied I’ve not come across a narcissist who has.
+I do personally believe it’s possible for anyone to change; however, from all the information I’ve studied, I’ve not come across a narcissist who has.
 This is because they have a disorder, and that is who they are.
 They are unable to empathise, or self reflect.
-The problem is even if they go to counselling to get change, it’s usually to keep someone hooked, and not because they want to.
-As they are not accountable, because to them it’s always someone else’s fault, it’ll be your fault that they are in counselling, so as soon as they have been seen to do what you wanted, they change back as it’s all to get what they want from you.
+The problem is even if they go to counselling to get change, it’s usually to manipulate someone further, to keep someone hooked and not because they want to change, because they want to further exploit as they are not accountable.
+After all, to them, it’s always someone else’s fault.
+It’ll be your fault that they are in counselling, so as soon as they have been seen to do what you wanted, they change back as it’s all to get what they want from you.
 Basically, they go back to who they are.
 They only do anything if they believe there is something in it for them.